All MPs could vote remotely through an online voting tool. Votes cast remotely are shown as normal on the TheyWorkForYou voting record.

 We will update this information if the situation changes.
 See more detail on votes during the COVID-19 period here.

 We have lots more plain English analysis of Tom Elliott’s voting record on issues like health, welfare, taxation and more.
 Visit Tom Elliott’s full vote analysis page for more.

-UUP MP for Fermanagh and South Tyrone, Former UUP MLA for Fermanagh and South Tyrone
+Former UUP MP for Fermanagh and South Tyrone, Former UUP MLA for Fermanagh and South Tyrone

 Entered the House of Commons on 8 May 2015 — General election